LIKO-12/LIKO-12/README.md

 So now the LIKO-12 has an OS called "DiskOS", that you can edit and hack yourself inside LIKO-12 itself.

 ## How can I run the W.I.P V0.6 with all the new features ?
+In other words, you can say: "How can I run the DEV version that you tweet about ?"

+The DEV version as it's called is a __*development*__ version, so you have to keep in mind:
+* Things are not stable, so crashes can happen at __ANY__ time, so always save your data.
+* Some API changes can happen at any time breaking any written games.
+* Things are not polished nor finished, so expect some non-userfriendly content.

+About the current BIOS:
+* It automatically __REFLASHES__ the DISKOS at boot, so any modification to it will revert at reboot, instead edit /OS/DISKOS/ in the SRC.
+* The boot animation will be changed soon.
+* The bios configuration screen still doesn't exists.

+About the current BIOS Configuration:
+* Loads the GPU with pico-8 16 color palette at 192x168 resolution.
+* Creates 2 virtual harddrives, C & D, each with 50 megabyte space.
+* Creates a Keyboard and a mouse.

+## Questions ?
+Direct Message me at twitter (see link bellow), I will response as soon as possible.

 ## Links
 - Twitter [@RamiLego4Game](https://twitter.com/ramilego4game) (I post daily/weekly gifs of the upcomming features of LIKO-12)